raheelaahmed/parentingram/README.md

 - **Contact Page**

     - Contact Page.
-In the footer there is a link contact us, a new page will be opened on clicking contact us. it has a form and you can send direct messages to admin.
+In the footer there is a link contact us, a new page will be opened on clicking contact us. it has a form and you can send direct messages to admin.Admin can see the messages in contact app in admin pannel adn recieve an email aswell.

 ![contact-us](static/documents/screenshots/contact-us.png)